trueos/trueos-docs/trueos-handbook/using.rst

-To view or manually configure a network interface, click :guilabel:`Start the Network Manager` within |sysadm| or type :command:`sudo pc-netmanager`.
-If a new device has been inserted, such as a USB wireless interface, a pop-up message will open when Network Manager starts, indicating the name of the new device, and asking if you would like to enable it.
-Click :guilabel:`Yes` and the new device will be displayed with the list of network interfaces that |trueos|
+To view or manually configure a network interface, click :guilabel:`Start the Network Manager` within |sysadm| or type :samp:`sudo pc-netmanager`.
+If a new device has been inserted, such as a USB wireless interface, a pop-up message opens when Network Manager starts.
+This message indicates the name of the new device and asks if you want to enable it.
+Click :guilabel:`Yes` and the new device is displayed with the list of network interfaces that |trueos|
 recognizes.
 In the example seen in :numref:`Figure %s <network2>`, the system has one Intel Ethernet interface that uses the **em** driver and an Intel wireless interface that uses the **wlan** driver.